-Diwali 2016 falls on Sunday 30'th October 2016, but some customs look for a amavasya, and this year it's on 30th October 2016.
+Diwali is one of the happiest holidays in INDIA and Nepal with significant preparations.
+Diwali 2020 falls on Saturday, 14 November 2020.
 Deepavali is also known as crackers festival, festival of lights and so on.
-It's a gazetted holiday and this year 30th Oct have been declared as holiday.
+It's a gazetted holiday and this year Saturday, 14 November has been declared as holiday.

 On the eve of Diwali, houses are lit with clay lamps and floors decorated with colourful Diwali rangoli to welcome goddess Lakshmi into the household.
 Poojas are performed in the evening to goddess Lakshmi to seek her divine blessings for good health and wealth.
 Diwali is a government holiday and people wear new clothes and share Diwali sweets with each other.
 In the evening a colourful display of crackers are burst.